 Just like with any business, a blog’s success depends on how hard you work and what exactly you’re putting into it (i.e. taking the right steps for growth).

-- How well you communicate with your audience — Building an email list is at the foundation of most winning bloggers, but it’s not just about turning readers into subscribers.
+- How well you communicate with your audience: Building an email list is at the foundation of most successful bloggers, but it’s not just about turning readers into subscribers.
 It’s about turning those subscribers into loyal FANS.

-And the insanely cool part about blogging is you can make great money in almost any niche.
+The insanely cool part about blogging is you can make great money in almost any blogging niche.

-Hell, the guy from Learning Herbs teaches you how to use and consume the weeds and in your yard and makes over 20k per month.
+Hell, the guy from Learning Herbs teaches you how to use and consume the weeds in your yard and makes over $20k per month.

 Here is another question that we hear a lot: